-Conducting an Environmental Scan was an important first step in developing the District's Strategic Plan by providing a structured approach to identify and examine internal and external factors and trends that could potentially impact BCPS over the next-subsequent five years term.
+Conducting an Environmental Scan was an important first step in developing the District's Strategic Plan by providing a structured approach to identify and examine internal and external factors and trends that could potentially impact BCPS over the subsequent five-year term.
 External considerations included economic, demographic, political, social, legislative, peer districts, and the Council of the Great City Schools (CGCS) benchmarking at the national, state, and local level.
-Organizational Assessment identified the District's internal strengths and weaknesses through data analysis and extensive stakeholder feedback.
+Organizational An Assessment identified the District's internal strengths and weaknesses through analysis extensive data and stakeholder feedback.